dadwonkulahjr/dadwonkulahjr/README.md

 - 👋 Hi, I’m @dadwonkulahjr, a computer programmer.
-- I'm currently pursuing my MSc. in Information ℹ️ Technology at Halmstad University Sweden 🇸🇪
+- I'm currently pursuing my MSc. in Information ℹ️ Technology at Halmstad University, Sweden 🇸🇪
 - 👀 I’m interested in C# Development and also Python Development...
 - 🌱 I’m currently learning Python for Data Science/Machine Learning and Artificial Intelligence.
 -  I have used libraries like Pandas,Numpy, Matplotlib and Seaborn, looking forward to more interesting liberies and technologies using the Python Programing Language!